SolarArbiter/SolarArbiter.github.io/documentation/dashboard/trials.md

 forecast objects in a trial can be found below and
 [in this gist](https://gist.github.com/alorenzo175/93ce302e23821bc6f6a78124f135aebc).
 We do not guarantee the reliability of this script for operational forecast trials - it is only an example to help you get started with the API.
+Please download the script and modify to fit your needs or use as a starting point for your own script.

 This script uses the [solarforecastarbiter-core](https://github.com/solararbiter/solarforecastarbiter-core)